theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/abapcode-class.md

 move to: https://help.theobald-software.com/en/erpconnect/special-classes/abap-code
 -->

-The class ABAPCode offers nearly unlimited possibilities.
-You can execute ABAP code on the fly and retrieve the result in a string array.
+The following sample shows how to create a simple ABAP interpreter that executes a dynamic SQL statement.<br>

-### Creating an ABAP Interpreter
+### Create an ABAP Interpreter

-The following sample shows how to create a simple ABAP interpreter that executes a dynamic SQL statement.
+Follow the steps below to crate an ABAP interpreter:

-1. Open a client connection to the R/3 system using *R3Connection*.
+1. Connect to the SAP system using `R3Connection`.
-2. Add a new line of code to the dynamic report using *AddCodeLine*.
+2. Add a new line of code to the dynamic report using `AddCodeLine`.
-3. Execute the report using *Execute*.
+3. Execute the report using `Execute`.
-4. Read the result set (regarding the ABAP list) using *GetResultLine*.
+4. Read the result set (regarding the ABAP list) using `GetResultLine`.

 ```csharp
 using System;